 It is worth noting that

-so it suffices for the totally symmetric component of the secondary Monge-Amp\`ere invariant to vanish.
-For the parabolic system $M_0$ associated to a parabolic equation, condition (1) is equivalent to the parabolic equation being of Monge-Amp\`ere type.
+so it suffices for the totally symmetric component of the secondary Monge--Amp\`ere invariant to vanish.
+For the parabolic system $M_0$ associated to a parabolic equation, condition (1) is equivalent to the parabolic equation being of Monge--Amp\`ere type.
 On the other hand, once the conservation law theory has been worked out here, condition (2) will be immediately obvious for any parabolic system with at least one non-trivial conservation law.